jkeane13/quick-timer/README.md

 - "Quick clock", is in a 12 hour cycle Eg: Running 9:30 after 9:30am will go to the next 12 hour block time of 9:30pm
 - Has a `--quiet` switch to not make a noise at the end of the timer
-- Able to play mp3 files

 ## Setup
 ### Prerequisites
-- For Windows and Linux alerts to work, `mpg123` will need to be installed.
-Mac will work fine, since `afplay` is default with the operating system
+- `ffplay` (part of ffmpeg) for audio alerts.
+If not installed, the timer will use a system beep instead

 ### Linux and Mac
 Download the repo and run `make` to build the binary

 ### Installation
-Running `make deploy` will copy the binary and assets into the `~/.local/bin` directory.
-One will be created, if it doesn't exist.
+Running `make deploy` will copy the binary to `~/.local/bin`.
 In order to run as a local app, `~/.local/bin` will have to be added to your PATH

 ### Windows
 Has to be run inside Windows Terminal (`cmd.exe`)

 Run the `deploy.bat` script in the `windows_compile` directory.
-This will move the assets to `~/.local/ directory`.
+This will move the binary to `~/.local/bin`.
 This will require Administrator mode on the command line to be able to execute

-### Alert notication
+### Alert notification
-In order to play the alert, the sound mp3 must be located in `assets/stopwatch.mp3`
+The timer includes an embedded audio alert.
+Audio playback requires `ffplay` (part of ffmpeg).
+If `ffplay` is not installed, the timer will use a system beep instead

 ## Usage examples
 For seconds, 15 seconds